 TorqueFlite 727 Transmission 19 to 24 Spline Conversion

 There are multiple quality performance books available that discuss modifying TorequeFlite 727 and 904 transmission in depth, but I wanted to discuss and demonstrate a few performance modification in detail and to clear up some confusion about some of the processes that are not fully covered in books.
 I perform these modifications on most of my 727s including for the poly 390 stroker build.
 These upgrades include changing the input shaft from the early 19 splines to the later 24 splines since there are far more options for 24-spline torque converters.
 The upgrades also include oiling modifications to better support components and adding frictions and steels to the direct clutch drum to withstand higher torque and improve shifts.

 19-spline Input Shaft to 24-spline Conversion

 For those wanting to retain a push-button 727 behind a performance A-block, torque converter selection becomes an important issue.
-1962 – 1965 push-button 727s and 1966 lever-operated 727s used a 19-spline input shaft.
+1962 – 1965 push-button 727s and some 1966 lever-operated 727s used a 19-spline input shaft.
 In 1966, Chrysler Corporation made a running change and moved to 24-spline input shafts.
 While 19-spline higher stall converters used to be commonplace, almost all aftermarket manufacturers have abandoned them leaving a user with the option of purchasing a custom-built converter.
 The other option is to convert the transmission to 24 splines and use the plethora of converters on the market.

 Importantly, you must use the input shaft, direct hub, direct drum, and reaction stator support all from the same year range below, and you cannot mix these four components between these year ranges.